D2 Subway

-D2 Subway is a proposed 2.4 mile expansion of the DART Light Rail system in metropolitan Dallas, Texas, in the United States.
-The subway would run from the existing Victory station, tunneling underground through the central business district of downtown Dallas, and connect to the existing tunnel under Cityplace.
+D2 Subway is a proposed 2.4 mile expansion of the DART light rail system in metropolitan Dallas, Texas, in the United States.
+The subway would run from the existing Victory station, tunneling underground through the city center of downtown Dallas, and connect to the existing tunnel under Cityplace.
 Four new stations would be built along the new alignment.

-When service commences, the Blue Line and Orange Line would route through the D2 Subway alignment, thereby alleviating pressure along DART's Pacific Avenue and Bryan Avenue corridor, which all four lines currently share, and promoting system-wide growth in total capacity.
+The Green Line and Orange Line would have routed through the D2 Subway alignment, thereby alleviating pressure along DART's Pacific Avenue and Bryan Avenue corridor, which all four lines currently share, and promoting system-wide growth in total capacity.

-The project is estimated to cost between $1.7 and $1.9 billion.
+The project was estimated to cost between $1.7 and $1.9 billion.
+In 2023, DART removed the D2 Subway from its long-term financial plan, effectively indefinitely delaying the project.

 History

 Proposals for a second downtown light rail alignment date back to DART's 1983 Service Plan to accommodate the interlining of multiple future corridors in the DART Service Area.
 This plan laid the groundwork for a goal of three potential corridors with a goal that the initial development focus on an east to west subway rather than an at-grade transit-way mall if funding allowed.
 However, after a failed bond vote in June 1988, DART's System Plan was modified through the 1989 DART New Directions Transit System Plan leading to the development of an, at-grade, surface transit-way along Pacific Avenue and Bryan Avenues, which is currently utilized.

 Planning by DART specifically for the D2 Subway alignment was officially initiated in 2007.

 Initial plans for the alignment called for the subway to surface near Deep Ellum station, which would have required demolishing the current station.
 In 2021 DART reconfigured the project's eastern approach to continue into the existing Cityplace/Uptown station tunnel, foregoing the planned surface junction near Deep Ellum.
 In February 2022, the Dallas City Council and DART Board of Directors each approved this new alignment.

+In 2023, the project was removed from DART's twenty-year financial plan, citing high project costs, shifting priorities, and low post-pandemic ridership.